William-King977/Tawe-Lib/README.md

   Then compile the code in the same directory as Main.java.

-# Notes about the Implementation
+# Notes About The Implementation
 - Everything is coded in Eclipse IDE.
 - Indents are 4 spaces.
 - The request 'queue' works by a first come first serve basis (for a copy).